GoogleCloudPlatform/ramble/_sources/tutorials/7_using_zips_and_matrices.rst.txt

     - platform_config
     - n_nodes

 Would result in 6 experiments.
-Adding this to you workspace configuration, you should have the following in your ``ramble.yaml``:
+Adding this to your workspace configuration, you should have the following in your ``ramble.yaml``:

 .. code-block:: YAML